U.S. dental insurers are bracing for waves of retirees who will insist on sleeping with their teeth in their mouths.

 Although some insurers offer dental coverage options along with Medicare managed care plans and Medicare supplement insurance plans, most of the stand-alone products available to individuals over age 65 are discount-only programs, not insured dental plans, Williams says.

-Another company, Health Services Group Inc., Portland, Ore., offers little coverage for dental services with its Medicare managed care plans, but it is selling dental coverage with its Medicare supplement policies for a cost of $42 per month.
+Another company, Health Services Group Inc., Portland, Ore., offers little coverage for dental services with its Medicare managed care plans, but it is selling dental coverage with its Medicare supplement policies for $42 per month.

-Security Life is an example of a company that sells insured individual dental coverage to adults of all ages in a given area code for the same price, Williams says.
+Security Life is an example of a company that sells insured individual dental coverage to adults of all ages in a given area code for a similar price, Williams says.

-Years ago, Security Life based rates partly on the age of the insured, but it discovered that actual claims rates were similar enough for older and younger insureds to justify a flat rate structure, Williams says.
+Years ago, Security Life used a steeper price curve for dental insurance, but it discovered that actual claims rates were similar enough for older and younger insureds to justify a flatter rate structure, Williams says.